+Program - because involvement in the Assessment will have given them a good understanding of the origins of the recommended action and of Open Data more widely.
 The leader would also be responsible for reviewing the final ODRA draft and provide comments.

-Government lawyer or information policy specialist.
-A lot of key issues for the Open Data Assessment involve questions of information law and information policy - not just on Open Data itself but also of relevant information law including privacy, right to information, copyright and charging for information.
-It is also important for the Assessment to understand what legal instruments or forms would be required for an Open Data Program.
-It is thus highly desirable that a suitably qualified and experienced local government information lawyer (or, in some jurisdictions, an information policy specialist) advises the Assessment directly.
-The local lawyer should be knowledgeable of the Freedom of Information Laws (if one exists in the country), Statistical Laws, legal provisions regarding Privacy and National Security, legal provisions regarding Interoperability Frameworks and related legal matters.
-If this input is not made then it is likely that the Assessment will need to be qualified and that one of the early actions would be to seek such legal advice.
-The lawyer would be expected to provide comments to the draft ODRA report from a legal perspective.
+Locally qualified lawyer.
+A lot of key issues for the Open Data Assessment involve questions of information law and information policy - not just on Open Data itself but also of relevant enabling legal and regulatory framework, including, e.g., laws and regulations on access to information, privacy, right to and freedom of information, copyright, statistics /data gathering/data anonymization, interoperability frameworks and related legal matters.
+1 It is also important for the Assessment to understand what legal instruments or forms would be required for an Open Data Program.
+It is thus highly desirable that a suitably qualified and experienced local lawyer familiar with these issues be part of the client team.
+In some instances, this can be a government lawyer.
+The local lawyer would be expected to provide comments to the draft ODRA report from a local law perspective.